cilium/design-cfps/cilium/CFP-39876-clustermesh-filtered-export.md

 ## Summary

-This CFP introduces selective distribution of CiliumEndpoint/CiliumEndpointSlice and CiliumIdentity information via Cilium ClusterMesh by adding a new “scoped-export” mode for the ClusterMesh API server, which restricts cross-cluster propagation only to resources that reside in a set of allowlisted namespaces, also known as _global namespaces_.
+This CFP introduces selective distribution of CiliumEndpoint/CiliumEndpointSlice and CiliumIdentity information via Cilium ClusterMesh by adding a new export mechanism for the ClusterMesh API server, which restricts cross-cluster propagation only to resources that reside in a set of allowlisted namespaces, also known as _global namespaces_.
 Users can mark a namespace as global through a dedicated annotation applied to the namespace itself.
 This proposal targets improved scalability while acknowledging that cross-cluster endpoint access and network policy enforcement is not supported for pods outside global namespaces.

 ## Motivation